First Year Housing FAQ

 When will I receive my room assignment?

-Can I choose which house I live in?
+Can I choose which House I live in?

-No. First-Year houses are assigned randomly.
+We do not entertain requests for specific Houses.
+First-Year houses are assigned randomly.

 Can I see my room prior to move in?